jiwang6/compsci210/README.md

 Random C projects I might create for cyber or whatever.

 ### lefty
-Writes essentially brainf**k, but for left handed people!.
+Writes essentially brainf**k, but for left handed people!
 Part of President's Cup 2019.

 ### PA2
 Don't worry about it :^)